HeliosCompliance/auth0-mfa-web-example/README.md

 # auth0-mfa-web-example

 This project shows how an Auth0 user can list, add and delete his/her MFA devices using [MFA API](https://auth0.com/docs/multifactor-authentication/api) (which is just a part of [Authentication API](https://auth0.com/docs/api/authentication#multi-factor-authentication)) directly from a web page without any backend.
 Currently, it only supports adding SMS and OPT.
-Also, note that you can't delete "recovery-code" device using MFA API (use [Management API](https://auth0.com/docs/api/management/v2/#!/Guardian/delete_enrollments_by_id) for that or see my [other project](https://github.com/stszap/auth0-mfa-custom-login-form/)).
+Also, note that you can't delete "recovery-code" device using MFA API (use [Management API](https://auth0.com/docs/api/management/v2/#!/Guardian/delete_enrollments_by_id) for that).
 It's based on [this](https://github.com/auth0-samples/auth0-javascript-samples/tree/master/01-Login) code.

 **Configuration steps:**